Crime Story (American TV series): Home media

-Unusually for a television show at the time, the entire series (except for the unaired episode) was released on a series of VHS tapes in 1991 from a label called Starmaker.
+Unusually for a television show at the time, the entire series (except for the unaired episode) was released on a series of VHS tapes in 1991 from Starmaker.
 This is the only official release which has the original music.

 Anchor Bay Entertainment released the entire series on DVD in Region 1 between 2003 and 2005.

 On November 15, 2011, Image Entertainment released Crime Story- The Complete Series: 25th Anniversary Edition on DVD in Region 1.
 The 9-disc set contains all 44 episodes of the series.
 However, it has been criticized for having a visual quality no better than when the episodes were originally broadcast, and for removing songs from the soundtrack because they were too expensive to license.

 In Region 4, Shock Entertainment released the complete series on DVD in Australia on March 7, 2012.

-As of May 1, 2019, the entire series is available on Amazon's Prime Video except in some place like Australia.
+As of May 1, 2019, the entire series is available on Amazon's Prime Video except in some regions like Australia.
 The previous music licensing issues have not been resolved, with original songs still replaced on the soundtrack.